nalinimsingh/nalinimsingh.github.io/_pages/index.md

 <div class='main-info' markdown="1">
 ## About
 I'm a PhD student at the [Harvard-MIT Division of Health Sciences and Technology](https://hst.mit.edu/academics/memp).
-My primary research interest is in using techniques from statistical signal processing and machine learning to better understand medical data.
+My primary research interest is in developing explainable statistical techniques that help clinicians interpret and act on medical data.

 To that end, I work in the [Medical Vision Group](https://www.csail.mit.edu/research/medical-vision-group) with [Polina Golland](http://people.csail.mit.edu/polina/).
 Currently, I'm also interning at the healthcare subdivision of [Google Brain](https://ai.google/research/teams/brain).